apache/parquet-format/LogicalTypes.md

 }
 ```

-Some existing data does not include the inner element layer.
-For
+Some existing data does not include the inner element layer, resulting in a
+`LIST` that annotates a 2-level structure.
+Unlike the 3-level structure, the
+repetition of a 2-level structure can be `optional`, `required`, or `repeated`.
+When it is `repeated`, the `LIST`-annotated 2-level structure can only serve as
+an element within another `LIST`-annotated 2-level structure.

-backward-compatibility, the type of elements in `LIST`-annotated structures
+For backward-compatibility, the type of elements in `LIST`-annotated structures
 should always be determined by the following rules:

 1. If the repeated field is not a group, then its type is the element type and
    elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the
    element type and elements are required.
+3. If the repeated field is a group with one field with `repeated` repetition,
+   then its type is the element type and elements are required.
-3. If the repeated field is a group with one field and is named either `array`
+4. If the repeated field is a group with one field and is named either `array`
    or uses the `LIST`-annotated group's name with `_tuple` appended then the
    repeated type is the element type and elements are required.
-4. Otherwise, the repeated field's type is the element type with the repeated
+5. Otherwise, the repeated field's type is the element type with the repeated
    field's repetition.

 Examples that can be interpreted using these rules:

 ```
+WARNING: writers should not produce list types like these examples!
+They are just for the purpose of reading existing data for backward-compatibility.

-// List<Integer> (nullable list, non-null elements)
+// Rule 1: List<Integer> (nullable list, non-null elements)
 optional group my_list (LIST) {
   repeated int32 element;
 }

-// List<Tuple<String, Integer>> (nullable list, non-null elements) optional group my_list (LIST) {
+// Rule 2: List<Tuple<String, Integer>> (nullable list, non-null elements)
+optional group my_list (LIST) {
   repeated group element {
     required binary str (STRING);